basho/rfc/open/solr-4.10-upgrade-downgrade.md

 We propose that for upgrade, no existing Solr indices (i.e., indices created with previous versions of Riak) be automatically upgraded.
 Specifically, any existing indices will continue to operate with the `luceneMatchVersion` that corresponds to Solr 4.7.0, if no action is taken by the user.
 Any indices created after the upgrade, in contrast, will use the `luceneMatchVersion` that is compatible with Solr 4.10.4.

 We propose to provide a script (`riak-search-upgrade.sh`, or equivalent), which may be optionally be run manually on each Riak node, in a manner described below.
 This script may only be run manually by the operator -- there is no support for automating the execution of this script -- and only while the Riak server is not running.
 The expectation is that this upgrade script may be run in a "rolling" fashion, first on one node, and then on the next, and so forth.
-To eliminate downtime for query, all Yokozuna AAE repair should complete on each node before proceeding to the next node.
+To eliminate downtime for query, we propose adding both a configuration setting (`cuttlefish`) and riak-admin command (`clique`) to temporarily disable the node from any coverage plans while the upgrade is in progress.
+Once the upgrade is complete (and all searchable Riak buckets have been reindexed), the node may be then re-entered back into the set of nodes that can be part of a cover plan.
+The oeprator can then proceed to upgrade the next node, if desired.

+The proposed cuttlefish config is:

+    {mapping, "search.dist_query.disable", "yokozuna.disable_dist_query", [
+        {default, off},
+        {datatype, flag},
+        hidden
+    ]}.

+When `search.dist_query.disable` is set to `true`, then the node is marked as unavailable for distributed query, and will not show up in the cover plan for any query.

+The following commands will be added to the `clique` options for the `riak-admin` `search` command:

+    shell$ riak-admin search dist_query enable      # disable distributed query for this node shell$ riak-admin search dist_query disable     # enable distributed query for this node shell$ riak-admin search dist_query status      # get the status of distributed query for this node

 > Note.
 YZ AAE throttling is targeted for Riak 2.2 (https://bashoeng.atlassian.net/browse/RIAK-2626), so operators may optionally control the rate at which Yokozuna AAE repair proceeds.